• Skip to primary navigation

 Instant Pot Chicken Thighs and Rice

-Instant pot chicken and rice is such a simple, healthy, delicious dinner recipe that is perfect for weeknight meals with family!
+Instant pot chicken thighs and rice is such a simple, healthy, delicious dinner recipe that is perfect for weeknight meals with family!

 This easy recipe is just 6 ingredients and it cooks in the pressure cooker in 45 minutes start to finish!
 You are going to love how hands off this recipe is!